pnkfelix/pnkfx-blog/source/_drafts/2015-10-16-gc-and-rust-part-1-the-roots-of-integration.markdown

 post_graph("target_anchor5", graph_in_memory);
 </script>

-(The numbers on the arcs above are meant to correspond to a hypothetical traversal order as the GC marks the memory; particular tracing strategies may yield different orders.
-Also, I have left the memory for the mark-stack out of the picture; in this case the mark-stack would not grow very large, but in general one must anticipate the mark-stack growing as large as the longest path through the object graph.)
+The numbers on the arcs above are meant to correspond to a hypothetical traversal order as the GC marks the memory; particular tracing strategies may yield different orders.
+(No matter what, we will not trace object "G" until after we have seen "C" via some route.)

+Also, I have left the
+memory for the mark-stack out of the picture; in this case the mark-stack would not grow very large, but in general one must anticipate the mark-stack growing as large as the longest path through the reachable object graph.
+(The longest path in this case is three objects long.)

 A Mark-Sweep collector does not move objects, so it must resort to metadata such as a free-list to track reclaimed memory.
-So, after the marking is finished, the GC then *sweeps* over the memory and builds up a free-list of blocks that were not marked during the traversal.
+So, after the marking is finished, the GC then *sweeps* over the memory: it walks over the GC-managed address space<sup>[3](#footnote3)</sup> and builds up a free-list of blocks that were not marked during the traversal.

 <p id="target_anchor6"></p>
 <script>